shrianshChari/nba-predict/readme.md

 - Turnovers
 - Rebounds

-These are the four main ways possesions end in basketball, and I wanted to know if these statistics in particular could predict an NBA champion.
+These are the four main ways possessions end in basketball, and I wanted to know if these statistics in particular could predict an NBA champion.

 #### Step 1: Getting my data
 I looked around online, and the data I found either didn't fit what I wanted, or was too much for me to use.
 I just required the four factors stats of each team in the regular season, and I realized that the best place to find that was on [nba.com](https://www.nba.com/stats/teams/four-factors/?sort=W_PCT&dir=-1&Season=2021-22&SeasonType=Regular%20Season).
 Of course, they didn't provide clean CSV files for me to use, so I had to make them myself.